jorgeurban/self_scaled_algorithms_pinns/README.md

 * Within the different options for the Quasi-Newton hyperparameters, we can select the different Self-scaled Quasi-Newton algorithms, as well as other additional algorithms.
 In order to choose them we have two different variables: `method` and `method_bfgs`:
    - In `method`, you can choose between:
-     + `BFGS`: Here, we include BFGS and the different self-scaled QN methods.
-To distinguish between the different QN algorithms, we use `method_bfgs` (see below).
+     + `BFGS`: Here, we include BFGS and the different self-scaled Quasi-Newton methods.
+To distinguish between the different Quasi-Newton algorithms, we use `method_bfgs` (see below).
      + `bfgsr`: Personal implementation of the factored BFGS Hessian approximations.
 See [On Recent Developments in BFGS Methods for Unconstrained Optimization](https://ccom.ucsd.edu/reports/UCSD-CCoM-22-01.pdf) for details.
      + `bfgsz`: Personal implementation of the factored inverse BFGS Hessian approximations.
 See [On Recent Developments in BFGS Methods for Unconstrained Optimization](https://ccom.ucsd.edu/reports/UCSD-CCoM-22-01.pdf) for details.
-   - If `method=BFGS`, the variable `method_bfgs` chooses different QN methods.
+   - If `method=BFGS`, the variable `method_bfgs` chooses different Quasi-Newton methods.
 We have implemented:
      + `BFGS_scipy`: The original implementation of BFGS of Scipy.
      + `BFGS`: Equivalent implementation, but faster.
      + `SSBFGS_AB`: The Self-scaled BFGS formula, where the tauk coefficient is introduced originally in [Numerical Experience with a Class of Self-Scaling Quasi-Newton Algorithms](https://link.springer.com/article/10.1023/A:1022608410710) (see also expression 11 of [our article](https://www.sciencedirect.com/science/article/pii/S0021999124009045)).